Editorial note: an earlier version of this post first appeared on September 17, 2012. It was updated on October 9, 2020.

 The other reason injectors may stick to the needle method for injecting dermal fillers, is that their pre-packaged products come with them.
 Companies that make dermal fillers often train their buyers to use the needle that comes with their package.

 If a cosmetic injector is not versed in the principles of dermal filling, they will only be able to ‘follow the rules,’ so-to-speak.
 Like the point above, they may believe it is ‘safer’ to stick to the ‘user manual.’
-A smart doctor, however, should have additional training and knowledge on the use of various tools to do this type of job.
+A smart doctor or nurse, however, should have additional training and knowledge on the use of various tools to do this type of job.
 As we’ve seen above, it is not safer to use a needle if you know how to use a cannula – it is just easier.

 3) Purchasing additional cannulas adds cost to the procedure

 While this should be a minor point, it may be that some dermal injectors want to minimize costs to their practice for this procedure.
 Cannulas would need to be purchased separately, apart from the filler, which is already an expensive product.
-Plus, a doctor may need to use both a needle and cannula, or different gauges of cannulas, for a single procedure, to do it well.
+Plus, a doctor or nurse may need to use both a needle and cannula, or different gauges of cannulas, for a single procedure, to do it well.

 However, in our view, the cost of whether or not to use a cannula should not be a cost deterrent, especially when it comes to the betterment of patient safety.
 These procedures cost the patient hundreds, if not thousands of dollars.
 Injectors should be able to afford to keep cannulas on hand!